A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits: Background

 A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits was written by Paracelsus (1493/1494 – 1541) late in his life, but it is not known what exact year it is from.
 The descriptions of elemental beings are based on various ancient and traditional sources, which the author adapted and reinterpreted.

 Summary

 Paracelsus argues from his reading of the Biblical creation narrative that man needs to use philosophy to gain knowledge about the natural world, or he will not be able to understand Christ and appreciate the Bible.
-The natural world contains many strange things, including elemental beings corresponding to the four classical elements: nymphs (water), sylphs (air), pygmies (earth) and salamanders (fire).
+The natural world contains many strange things, including elemental beings corresponding to the four classical elements: undines (water), sylphs (air), gnomes (earth) and salamanders (fire).
 He dismisses the conventional Christian view that elemental beings are devils, instead arguing that they are significant parts of God's creation, and studies them like he studied the rest of the natural world.